archesai/archesai/BUSINESS.md

 - **Custom Pipelines:** Design and implement data processing pipelines using individual tools.
 - **Automation:** Automate complex data workflows tailored to organizational needs.
+- **Directed Acyclical Graph**: The pipelines are DAGs, so you can represent all possible pipelines.

 ### Support and Consulting